SEED-VT/FedDebug/README.md

 # 1. Interactive debugging of FL Applications in IBMFL with FedDebug
 FedDebug's interactive debugging module takes inspiration from traditional debuggers, such as gdb, and enables real-time interactive debugging on a simulation of a live FL application.

 Below, we provide step-by-step walkthrough of FedDebug's interactive debugging features in IBMFL.
 For ease of installation, we offer pre-configured *Docker Image* of FedDebug enabled IBMFL.

+> Note: IBM uses term `party` to represent end devices and in `FedDebug` we have used `client` (i.e., `party` and `client` refers the same end organizations and users.)

 ## Step 1.1: Build FedDebug's Docker Image and Initiate
 Go to `debugging constructs` directory (`cd debugging-constructs`).
 Please type `"docker build -t ibmfl ."`.
 It will build docker form the `Dockerfile`.
 To run and interact with `ibmfl` docker type the following command `docker run -it ibmfl`.
 It will start the docker and now you can interact with it.
 Type `ls` in the docker shell to display the current directory content to check whether everything is installed correctly.
 You can check more about dockers on the following link [Docker Tutorial](https://docs.docker.com/get-started/).